akobr/mono.me/docs/Monorepo/why-centralized-dependencies.md

 # Why centralized dependencies

-If no centralized dependency system is in place then the dependencies need to be managed on each project.
-This is well described for .NET platform at official documentation: [Manage package dependencies in .NET applications](https://docs.microsoft.com/en-us/dotnet/core/tools/dependencies).
+If no centralized dependency system is in place, the dependencies need to be managed on each project.
+This is well described for .NET platform in the official documentation: [Manage package dependencies in .NET applications](https://docs.microsoft.com/en-us/dotnet/core/tools/dependencies).

 ## Disadvantages without a centralized system

-- difficult to update a version of a dependency; need to be done for each project separately
+- challenging to update a version of a dependency; needs to be done for each project separately
-- keep the same version of a dependency in all projects is complex, and it is easy to forget some
+- to keep the same version of a dependency in all projects is complex, and it is easy to forget some
-- has a global knowledge of all used dependencies is difficult
+- has global knowledge of all used dependencies is difficult
-- It's easy to smuggle in an inconvenient dependency
+- it's easy to smuggle in an inconvenient dependency

 ## Advantages of centralized system

-- simple way to control dependencies and their versions in "one" place
+- a simple way to control dependencies and their versions in "one" place
-- true ease to update version of a dependency
+- true ease in updating a version of a dependency
-- keep all projects up to date; force to have same version everywhere
+- keep all projects up to date; force to have the same version everywhere

 ## A couple of possible solutions